TwentyOneSolutions/StickyHead/README.md

       $(".sticy-head").stickyHead();
     });

-The plugin registers event handlers for window scroll and resize, so to trigger a "refresh" you can simply fire the scroll event, e.g.
+The plugin registers event handlers for window scroll and resize, so to trigger a "refresh" you can simply fire the scroll event.
+If, for example, your sticky-head tables are inside a Bootstrap collapse element, you can trigger a refresh after the collapsible element is hidden or shown like so:

+	$(document).on("hidden.bs.collapse shown.bs.collapse", function(){

+		// trigger scroll and resize in case we have tables with sticky-head inside the collapsible
         $(window).scroll();
+        $(window).resize();
+    });

 Be sure to wrap your table header with <thead> and call the plugin on the table, e.g.